ManageIQ/manageiq.org/site/_posts/2016-12-20-manageiq-euwe-ga-announcement.html.md

 Formerly known as Self Service UI, this has been renamed to Service UI due to the expanding number of use cases.

 To allow for criteria-based VM selection for services, we use arbitration profiles, which are collections of pre-defined settings.
-In conjunction with the arbitration engine, these provide the ability implement rules like enforcing a contractor use AWS profile for development servers.
+In conjunction with the arbitration engine, these provide the ability to implement rules like enforcing a contractor to use AWS profile for development servers.
 The UI for Arbitration Rules will be in the Service Designer.

 One main highlight is the availability of Chargeback for services.
 The Service UI now supports showing Chargeback report data, which summarizes the cost of VMs grouped by service to the user at time of order.
 It will be able to display the service cost over past 30 days too.